ChinaKnowledge.de -

 把力黑 * Balihei Balkh (Afghanistan)

-俺力麻 * Anlima Almalik (today in Xinjiang)
+俺力麻 * Anlima Almalik (today's Xinjiang)

 脫忽麻 * Tuohuma Tokmak (Uzbekistan)